eead-csic-compbio/scripting_linux_shell/session1.md

 Like this, you can use the path to `dummydata` as if you were using the path to `data/dummydata`.
 The file you will access is the same.
 Also, this is a *soft link*, meaning that if we remove the link the original file will persist.

+### Copying, renaming and deleting files and directories

 We have seen how to create directories and files (and links).
 Next, we will see how to delete them, how to move them around, or how to change their names and also how to make copies of them.

 To create a copy of a file, use the copy command `cp`: